rafahuaman/codeandkaizen_blog/source/_posts/2013-09-19-my-thoughts-on-octopress.markdown

 title: "My Thoughts on Octopress"
 date: 2013-09-19 23:25
 comments: true
-categories: [blog, about, octopress,, git, heroku]
+categories: [blog, about, octopress, git, heroku]
 ---
 Originally I wanted to dedicate an entire post to <a href="http://octopress.org/">Octopress</a> and how I set it up.
 However, in the interested of moving forward I will just write down my thoughts on it and my experience so far.
 When I made the decision to document my learning progress and put it on the internet, I thought I was going to use a simple blog tool like <a href="http://wordpress.com/"> Wordpress</a> or <a href="http://www.blogger.com/home">Blogger</a>.
 I was almost ready to build my site using one of those tools when I stumbled on to a blog which influenced my own: <a href="http://learnwithjeff.com/">learnwithjeff</a>.
 In his blog, Jeff mentioned how he learns by teaching and he documents his learning process as well as assigns exercises for those who want to learn along with him.